hegigj/todo_demo_app/readme.md

 # TODO DEMO APP

 ### This app is an example for you to follow in your project.
-### In order to un this mvc project you need to install one of this app in your pc
+### In order to use this mvc project you need to install one of this app in your pc
 * XAMPP (recommended for windows os)
 * LAMPP (recommended for linux os)
 * MAMP (recommended for mac os)